 Delta Squad was an elite squad of clone commandos.
 Its members were Boss, Sev, Scorch, and Fixer.

-- The Cameo: They were the clone squad that retrieved the bodies of Jedi Master Halsey and his Padawan Knox and brought them back to the Jedi Temple.
+- They were the clone squad that retrieved the bodies of Jedi Master Halsey and his Padawan Knox and brought them back to the Jedi Temple.

-- Canon Immigrants: They're the main characters of Star Wars: Republic Commando.
+- Canon Immigrant: They're the main characters of Star Wars: Republic Commando.
 They appear in "Witches of the Mist", integrating them into canon.

 - Continuity Nod: Their cameo in "Witches of the Mist" was a nod to the Republic Commando video game and book series, which are now no longer canon.
 However, their appearance in The Clone Wars is safely canon.